aphil311/cos126-final-connect-four-ai/readme.txt

 Describe your project in a few sentences.

-Our project is a Connect 4 with a GUI with two modes of gameplay: one-player,where the user faces off against an AI, and two-player, where two users alternate playing in real time.
-Users play with
+Our project is a Connect 4 with a GUI with two modes of gameplay: one-player, where the user faces off against an AI, and two-player, where two users alternate playing in real time.
+Users play with the buttons at the bottom of the screen, which indicate the seven columns.
+Users play until the board is full or a player wins, in which case they can restart the game.

 Describe in detail your three features and where in your program